“Anything is possible. You just have to be creative”

 Yeah.

-But throughout the day, all day, if we don’t get our work done any outside things that we need to get done before we step into the store.
+But throughout the day, all day, if we do not get our work done, there are many outside things that we need to get done before we step into the store.
 It just won’t happen.
 So typically, we are on our feet for almost 12 hours just juicing and making orders and meeting with customers, and there are people who come in who want us to do, you know, coping and opportunities or want to partner and things.
-So, we’re busy and on our feet for the entire time the store is open, and then afterward.
+So, we are busy and on our feet for the entire time the store is open, and then afterward.

 6 p.m.

-We tried to open earlier because you want to meet that crowd, but it just wasn’t a hit for us.
-We know we know that we started at eight o’clock when we first opened up, and we probably could have gave it some more time, but it just wasn’t working for us and our schedules.
+We tried to open earlier because you wanted to meet that crowd, but it just wasn’t a hit for us.
+We know we know that we started at eight o’clock when we first opened up, and we probably could have given it some more time, but it just wasn’t working for us and our schedules.

 And then we go home, go to the gym and start all over again, and do it again.
-I’m normally, personally, I’m in bed by midnight.
-I don’t know about her.
+I am normally, personally, in bed until midnight.
+I do not know about her.

 Depends on the day.

-Yeah, our days.
-Just cuz that’s all we know.
+Yeah, nowadays.
+Just because that’s all we know.
 You know, when people come in with us ask them what they have gone out for the weekend.
-And we tell them we’re living through them because, you know, we understand the first five years you’re gonna be in tune and focused on the business, and then after that you can feel comfortable hiring people but I love that we’ve made our names known ourselves and we didn’t have anybody in here, you know, either tearing down a reputation or it’s solely on our back.
-So we appreciate that.
+And we tell them we’re living through them.
+Because, you know, we understand the first five years you’re gonna be in tune and focused on the business, and then after that you can feel comfortable hiring people.
+But I love that we’ve made our names known ourselves, and we didn’t have anybody in here, you know, either tearing down a reputation or it’s solely on our back.
+So, we appreciate that.

 Yeah, that’s a lot.
-Okay, so let’s say that someone is watching this video and they want to be you.
+Okay, so let us say that someone is watching this video and they want you to be.
 Can you recommend any specific skills that an aspiring applicant should have to increase their chances of landing a role like yours?

 How can I serve it?
 You know, I feel like the generation now is solely like always on the phone and you know, they’re not having that person-to-person interaction as much as you know, we had to where you had to like five minutes before you can get like an unlimited plan, but people by people, and you know, Shaquasia was always telling me this one when I was working for her, you know, people will come back to you if you make them feel good.
 Or if you make them feel like I’m being attentive to your needs, right?

 And it also ties with me being dual career in real estate when you are paying attention to what your clients or customers are asking for.
 And you can say, “Hey, how about this,” or “Let’s try this.”
-We’re making sure we speak to everyone who comes in here we are, you know, we make sure that they feel if they spend their money here, that is actually worth it.
-And they didn’t feel because you know, a buyer’s remorse, as you can say.
+We’re making sure we speak to everyone who comes in here we are, you know, we make sure that they feel if they spend their money here, that is worth it.
+And they did not feel because you know buyer’s remorse, as you can say.
 So, customer service is definitely huge.
 Number one, number one, for sure.

 And Time-Management.
 Time Management is super important.
-Because, you know, we have a background with dealing with people on a daily basis, being in property management and real estate.
-So we are, we know that time is valuable for not only them, but for us as well.
-And we hate to have anyone waiting longer than like 20 to 30 minutes because it’s, I mean, it is juice, so they understand it’s gonna be a little wait, especially if they didn’t put their order in.
+Because, you know, we have a background in dealing with people on a daily basis, in property management and real estate.
+So we are, we know that time is valuable not only for them, but for us as well.
+And we hate to have anyone waiting longer than 20 to 30 minutes because it’s, I mean, it is juice, so they understand it’s gonna be a little wait, especially if they didn’t put their order in.
 But if it’s longer than that, then I feel totally bad.
 You know, we’re always apologetic.
-Wee make sure we make up for it in other ways.
+We make sure we make up for it in other ways.

 That makes sense.
 Yeah.
 Okay.
-Are there any local organizations, programs, or events that you were that you recommend for aspiring creatives around the state?
-Are there any things that you belong to or go to, that someone could get involved in if they were interested in following your path?
+Are there any local organizations, programs, or events that you recommend for aspiring creatives around the state?
+Are there any things that you belong to or go to that someone could get involved in if they were interested in following your path?

 Yeah.
 Okay, great.
 And then, last question: do you have any advice for current college students or pre-professional young adults who are pursuing a career in the creative world?